movor/laravel-custom-casts/README.md

 ```

-This should cover the basics on usage of custom casts.
+This should cover basics usage of custom casts.